manoharmadhira/manoharmadhira.github.io/business/_posts/2022-12-11-writing-clearly.md

 title: "Framework for writing clearly"
 description: Lessons learnt in writing documents in business context
 image: /assets/img/blog/pyramid_title.jpg
+image_caption: "Stock Photo from Microsoft 365, edited with PowerPoint Designer"
 comment_prompt: Thank you for reading.
 Please send in your comments on the article.
 I would love to learn if you found it helpful.
 Is the article itself written clearly?
 What other techniques have you found beneficial?

 related: